dmitrii-semenov/morse-coder-decoder/README.md

 7. If you want to reset all symbols (so that the display becomes blank), then press the button in the middle `BTNC` (reset);

 8. To enter new combinations, repeat steps 2-5.

+9. Activate switch 1 `SW1` to send your message (at the beginning the red diode will light up, which indicates the sending process, after the green diode will light up, this means your message has been sent)

 ## References